- Share this article on Facebook

 “Rupert Everett brings a lifetime of great performances and excitement to this production,” Rudin told The Hollywood Reporter.
 “I’m thrilled by the idea of this actor taking on this role; he possesses the requisite wit and danger and ferocity.
 I think he and Laurie will, together, be a George and Martha unlike any other.
 They are uniquely capable of going toe to toe with each other in exactly the way this very great play requires.”

 The production will be directed by two-time Tony winner Joe Mantello.
-It starts previews March 2 in a strictly limited engagement at a Shubert theater to be announced, with an official opening set for April 2.
+It starts previews March 3 in a strictly limited engagement at the Booth Theatre, with an official opening set for April 9.